martinkersner/martinkersner.github.io/content/posts/2026-05-11-secure-readonly-db-access-for-ai-agents.md

 ```

 `service=mydb` pins host, port, db, user, and `sslmode` via the conf file, so the allowlist locks the whole connection target, not just the binary name.

-## What about the MCP server?

-Anthropic ships a reference Postgres MCP server that's read-only by design.
-The difference vs. this recipe is where the boundary lives: the MCP server enforces read-only in application code, while a role-based setup enforces it at the DB itself, the hardest possible boundary.
-The two compose well.
-Run the MCP server *with* the read-only role from this post and you get two locks instead of one: even if the server has a bug that exposes a write path, the DB still refuses.

-## Wrap-up

-I've been running this against my own Postgres for a few weeks.
-Claude has executed plenty of `SELECT`s through it, no surprises.